Key Takeaways

-When we think of Mexico, one of the first things that come to mind is “Tequila.”
+When we think of Mexico, one of the first things that comes to mind is “Tequila.”
 Yes, that delicious alcoholic drink that is commonly served with a slice of lemon and salt, and that the bravest ones can drink all at once.

 Tequila is a complex and delicious spirit that dates back to the 16th century, from pre-Hispanic times, when agave was already of great importance in the culture.
 However, it was not until the Spanish colonization (who brought the distillation process with them) that this spirit was born.